Anton Montagne MSc. (trainer)

 What do you think is wrong about the typical approach to analog electronic design?

-“Someone with some experience usually starts off with a design solution that he’s already aware of and tries to adapt that towards the specific functionality that’s required for his new project.
+“Someone with some experience usually starts off with an analog electronic design solution that he’s already aware of and tries to adapt that towards the specific functionality that’s required for his new project.
 The more experience someone has, the better this tends to work out.
 But, methodologically, this is flawed because you risk getting stuck.
 Design is about risk management, and first and foremost you need to identify potential showstoppers.”

 “Let’s say I start out with some solution and optimize it towards the new goal, but it doesn’t work out.
 Then I’ll try something else and, if necessary, something else after that.
 Eventually, after weeks of work, I might find out that there’s no way to make it happen at all.
 That’s when you find out you’ve been wasting your time.”